 The products they sell might be branded – bearing the name of a specific company – or generic, with little to indicate the company who designed or manufactured the item.
 Either way, these are items that already exist and can potentially be sold by many different retailers.

 Resellers don’t add to the perceived value of a product by changing its design or packaging, but they can still carve out a unique place for themselves in the market by doing things like:

 - Selling products that are not readily available.

 - Offering a wide or unique assortment of products within their niche.

 - Bundling products with complementary accessories or services.

 The keywords here are “specialization” and “niche”.
-For further reading, Shabbir Nooruddin of Bootstrapping eCommerce wrote a very detailed post about choosing a niche.
+For further reading, Manuel Becvar wrote a post with ten ideas for finding a niche.

 Of course not every retailer is a niche retailer with expert knowledge and unusual products, but there’s not much opportunity for those who just want to sell easily available everyday items.
 The only thing those businesses can compete on is price, and they are up against the biggest retailers in the world.